 - Triangle Sandwiches – everyone loves these, especially the children!

-- Pasta Salad – boil up some pasta and stir in those leftover veg and cooked meats with a little pesto and mayo – yum!
+- Pasta Salad – boil up some pasta, stir in those leftover veg, and cook meats with a little pesto and mayo – yum!

 - Cookies or biscuits – nothing sticky or that’s likely to melt.